Theatre (THEA)

 Practical study of lighting design software currently used in the professional theatre and the entertainment industry.
 As technology evolves and new software developed, software programs will be added.
 Accommodating upgrades may necessitate offering the course every other year.
 2 undergraduate hours.
 2 graduate hours.
 May be repeated to a maximum of 4 hours.
 Prerequisite: THEA 231 and THEA 425.

-THEA 442 Costume Patterning credit: 3 or 4 Hours.
+THEA 442 Introduction to Costume Patterning and Draping credit: 3 or 4 Hours.

 Methods of draping and drafting patterns for period theatrical costumes.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of instructor.